CodingItWrong/codingitwrong.com/_drafts/the-fourth-developer.md

 ![](/img/posts/the-fourth-developer/03-new-code.png)

-We added a fourth developer D who is now writing code that would not have been written before, that A will write a PR to extend in the future.
+We added a fourth developer D who is now writing code that would not have been written before, that A will write a PR to extend in the future, and B will review.
 2/3 of the time A or B reviewed that code, so it’s familiar.
 But 1/3 of the time, when C reviewed D’s code, that the code is unfamiliar.

 Next, let's look at the old code, that A, B, and C would have been writing anyway: